The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Structure and evolution of the accretor

-When we study the evolution of these post-accretion models we see several features.
-First, the non-variable accretion case behaves similarly to a \SI{21}{\msun} single star with the same composition evolved from ZAMS.
-This is because the accretor has a close initial mass of \SI{20.7314}{\msun}.
-Second, there are no such single-star models which provide a clear match to the accretor case with variable composition accretion.
-We see the during the main sequence the accretor is approximately \SI{0.2}{\dex} hotter in surface temperature, although the luminosity of the star is similar to that of a \SI{26}{\msun} star.
-The tracks do become more similar during the Hertzsprung gap and red supergiant branch, though towards the top of the evolution as a red supergiant the accretor model does jump to a slightly hotter surface temperature of about \SI{0.05}{\dex}.
+We show the evolution of the post-accretion accretor in \Cref{fig:major_comparison}.
+In \Cref{fig:mass-luminosity_relation} we show the mass-luminosity relationships for these models compared to single-star models.
+Firstly, the NVCA case behaves similarly to a \SI{24}{\msun} single star with the same composition evolved from ZAMS.
+This is because the accretor has a similar initial mass of \SI{23.7}{\msun}.
+Secondly, there are no such single-star models that provide a clear match to the VCA model.
+However, a \SI{30}{\msun} single star has a luminosity similar to that of the accretor, but the VCA model's surface temperature is \SI{0.15}{\dex} ($\sim\SI{9.6}{\kilo\Kelvin}$) hotter.
+This is due to the lower opacity of the helium-rich surface of the accretor.
+Similarly, we see that during the main sequence, the VCA accretor is also approximately \SI{0.15}{\dex} ($\sim\SI{11.3}{\kilo\Kelvin}$) hotter in surface temperature than the NVCA model.
+The higher luminosity and higher temperatures of the VCA models are due to the star now being more helium rich.
+This result can be shown by homology \citep[see Section 7.4 of][]{Eldridge:2019}.

-The implications of this are significant.
-The variable composition accretion model has the luminosity equivalent to a star \SI{5}{\msun} more massive.
-This is approximately \SI{0.2}{\dex} more luminous than is expected for a single star with the same mass.
-This and the higher surface temperatures suggest that the contribution of accretor stars to the luminous and ionizing output from stellar populations may have been underestimated in current BPASS spectral synthesis calculations since this effect is not included.
-This would be an extra boost beyond what is already included in BPASS and could help agreement with modelling high redshift galaxies \citep[e.g.,][]{Eldridge:2012,Eldridge:2022} and the process of reionization \citep[e.g.,][]{Stanway:2016,Ghodla:2023}

-This also may explain the mass discrepancy for some stars between their spectroscopic and evolutionary masses \citep[e.g.][]{Herrero:1992, Massey:2009, Bouret:2013, Massey:2013, McEvoy:2015, Markova:2018, Ramachandran:2018, Bestenlehner:2020}.
-Comparing the luminosities of our accretors models to single stars models in \autoref{fig:mass-luminosity_relation} we can see that that a star with helium-rich accretion has a luminosity similar to a star that is 20~per~cent more massive.
-Such a difference may explain why for some stars' mass estimates can differ significantly.
-One implication of this is that compact remnant masses estimated from their stellar companion mass may be overestimated, if the evolution of the companion star has been affected by helium-rich mass transfer.

-The surface temperature of the accretor has important implications for the observations of SN progenitors.
-The donor is massive enough to explode as a type Ib/c SN.
-A number of observations exist of the pre-SN site of many type Ib/c SNe \citep[e.g.][]{Eldridge:2013,Eldridge:2016}.
-One issue is that in many of the observations not only is the progenitor unseen, so too is a massive main sequence star companion.
-We note that the higher surface temperature of the accretor makes it more difficult to detect in the optical bands which normally exist for this work.
-The different structure also makes it more difficult to predict the impact of the SN on the companion \citep[e.g.,][]{Hirai:2018}.
-Thus another reason to study the accretors in more detail is to understand the progenitor detections of type Ib/c SNe when so few companions have been detected in post-SN observations \citep[e.g.][]{Eldridge:2016}.